If you are a theme developer, there may be a base theme you are probably…

 What’s It Do?

 Theme Mentor will run through any theme installed on your WordPress install and check them for some common problems and errors.
 The plugin follows the Theme Review Guidelines and attempts to fill in holes that you might not see.
-This includes checking to make sure enqueue scripts and styles is used properly, eliminating the use of query_posts() in favor of WP_Query, checking the header and footer for proper placement of wp_header and wp_footer, and checking for the proper capitalization of “WordPress” just for good measure.
+This includes checking to make sure enqueue scripts and styles are used properly, eliminating the use of query_posts() in favor of WP_Query, checking the header and footer for proper placement of wp_header and wp_footer, and checking for the proper capitalization of “WordPress” just for good measure.

 This plugin is meant to point out errors you might not normally find.
 It won’t pick up on everything, so just use it as another tool, nor your tool.